anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-37.md

 ## Scenario

-The Nautilus DevOps team possesses confidential data on App Server 1 in the Stratos Datacenter.
-A container named ubuntu_latest is running on the same server.
+The Nautilus DevOps team possesses confidential data on **App Server 1** in the Stratos Datacenter.
+A container named `ubuntu_latest` is running on the same server.

-Copy an encrypted file /tmp/nautilus.txt.gpg from the docker host to the ubuntu_latest container located at /tmp/.
-Ensure the file is not modified during this operatio
+You need to copy an encrypted file `/tmp/nautilus.txt.gpg` from the Docker host to the `ubuntu_latest` container, placing it at `/tmp/` inside the container.
+Ensure the file is not modified during this operation.

+---

 ## Task

+- Copy `/tmp/nautilus.txt.gpg` from the Docker host into the `/tmp/` directory of the `ubuntu_latest` container, preserving its contents.

 ---